 - Backup reception of telemetry via Habitat

 - Reception of telemetry via UDP over WiFi

 - Display of distance and direction to payload

 - Display of map with balloon and chase positions

 - Function to display driving route on map

 - Function to provide navigation to balloon using external navigation app

 The app will be released in the Google Play store soon; till then you can download the APK here.

-LoRa reception is via an OTG USB connection to a simple receiver comprising a LoRa module plus microprocessor with USB port; this will be available soon in the Uputronics store, or to build one see this article.
+LoRa reception is via an OTG USB connection to a simple receiver comprising a LoRa module plus microprocessor with USB port; this is now available in the Uputronics store, or to build one see this article.
 Or it can use a Bluetooth connection to similar hardware, using a Bluetooth adapter (e.g. HC-06) connected to the Arduino.
 Or, if you have your own LoRa receiver that can feed data via Bluetooth or USB, then it is simple to add the required protocol.

 Install and start the program.
 When it starts it will ask for permission to use the device’s location; since this is needed for almost all program functions then it’s best that you agree!